Katavi National Park

-Wildlife
+Katavi National Park is a national park in Tanzania located within Mlele District and Nsimbo District of the Katavi Region.

+Overview

+Katavi National Park, located in the western region of Tanzania, was originally designated as a game reserve before being officially established as a national park in 1974.
+Initially covering an area of 1,823 square kilometers, the park was significantly expanded in 1997 to encompass 4,471 square kilometers.
+Situated approximately 40 kilometers south of Mpanda town, it ranks as Tanzania's third-largest national park, following the renowned Ruaha and Serengeti parks.
+The area is historically significant as it was originally home to the Rungwa, Manda, and Kimbu peoples, who were the first custodians of this land, contributing to the area's cultural heritage.
+It is a very remote park that is less frequently visited than other Tanzanian national parks.
+The park encompasses the Katuma River and the seasonal Lake Katavi and Lake Chada floodplains.

+Ecology

-Wildlife features include large animal herds, particularly of Cape Buffaloes, zebras, giraffes, and elephants, plus along the Katuma river, crocodiles and hippopotami which upon annual dry seasons results in mudholes that can be packed with hundreds of hippos.
+Wildlife features include large animal herds, particularly of Cape Buffaloes, zebras, Masai giraffes, and elephants, plus along the Katuma river, crocodiles and hippopotami which upon annual dry seasons results in mudholes that can be packed with hundreds of hippos.
 Carnivorous animals that roam this park are cheetahs, wild dogs, hyenas, leopards, and lions.
 Some sources claim a very high biodiversity in the park, although there are also reports of wildlife decline due to illegal hunting and poaching, presumably 'bushmeat' sustenance.
-Katavi has fewer human visitors and jeeps conducting game drives than other Tanzania parks.

-Visitors
+The area south-east of the Park near Lake Chada had the highest mammal numbers.

+Tourism

 The number of visitors to the park on an annual basis is extremely low, in comparison to better known parks, just above 1,500 foreign visitors out of a total 900,000 registered in the whole Tanzania National Parks system during 2012/13.
 A survey of the actual rooms sold by the available 'Safari' style accommodations might reveal the number, but based on total room count and season length, an upper limit can also be estimated.
 In addition to a public campsite (located at SO 06'39'19.1 E0 031'08'07.9), as of 2013, there were only three permanent camps permitted to operate at Katavi, namely the Mbali Mbali Katavi Lodge and the Foxes on the Katuma Plain and the Chada on the Chada Plain.
 These camps each have a visitor capacity limit of approximately one dozen each.